diegowald/BookFiler-Lib-Sort-Filter-Tree-Widget/dev/readme.md

 ![Style 2](https://github.com/bradosia/BookFiler-Lib-Sort-Filter-Tree-Widget/blob/main/dev/tree-view-design-2.png?raw=true)

+## Sorting and Filtering Implementation

+You may use `QSortFilterProxyModel` to help with sorting and filtering.

 ## Coding Standards
 Always use the standard library when possible.
 Use `std::shared_ptr` and `std::unique_ptr` instead of raw pointers whenever possible. use `boost` if some method does not exist in standard library.
 Finally use `QT5` as the last option.

 Separate all graphical GUI code into the `/src/UI/` directory.
 Anything with `QT` should be in the `/src/UI/` directory.
 All logic and non-GUI code goes into the `/src/core/` directory.

+* Use camel case
+* Use C++17 best coding practices
+* Use the standard library when possible

 ## Deliverables